doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 Getting Started
 ===============

+Doctrine 2 is an object-relational mapper (ORM) for PHP 5.3.0+ that provides transparent persistence for PHP objects.
-Doctrine 2 is a project that aims to handle the persistence of the domain model in a non-interfering way.
-The Data Mapper pattern is at the heart of this project, aiming for a complete separation of the domain/business logic from the persistence in a relational database management system.
-The benefit of Doctrine for the programmer is the ability to focus solely on the business logic and worry about persistence only as a secondary task.
+It uses the Data Mapper pattern at the heart of this project, aiming for a complete separation of the domain/business logic from the persistence in a relational database management system.
+The benefit of Doctrine for the programmer is the ability to focus solely on the object-oriented business logic and worry about persistence only as a secondary task.
 This doesn't mean persistence is not important to Doctrine 2, however it is our belief that there are considerable benefits for object-oriented